broadinstitute/celligner/README.md

 __Celligner__ is initially an R project that you can find in the `R/` folder.

-A Python version was made that is the exact same version as the R verion.
-However one should not expect the same plot for a couple reasons:
+A Python version was made that performs the exact same computations as the R version.
+However one should not expect the exact same plot for a couple reasons:

 #### UMAP